-In 2015-6, the PfS activities were adapted (e.g. providing vocabulary sheets) for use with refugees in Germany, and the two kits also contain student worksheets, instructors manuals and copious materials for up to 24 students to do hands on and inquiry experiments.
-The Optics Box apparatus examines twelve themes including: white light body and face shadows from CREE flashlights; single and multiple overlapped white and colored light shadows from miniature clear, red, green and blue bulbs and LEDs; color perception and addition with red filters; reflection with mirrors and transparent glass including multiple reflections (infinity mirror); building a kaleidoscope; water and plastic cylindrical and thin glass lens image phenomena, puzzles and characterization; spectral examinations by CDs and interference gratings and so forth.
-The separate electric circuits box activities include light the bulb, simple batteries and bulbs, series and parallel activities with miniature bulbs, diodes and polarity, adding switches, using compasses to see magnetic fields near wires and due to permanent magnets, making and characterizing electromagnets, electrolyzing water, and includes simple Digital Multi Meter (DMM) use.
+In 2015-2016, the PfS activities were adapted (e.g., providing vocabulary sheets) for use with refugees in Germany, and the two kits also contain student worksheets, instructor's manuals, and copious materials for up to 24 students to do hands-on and inquiry experiments.
+The Optics Box apparatus examines 12 themes (Fig. 8) including: white light body and face shadows from Cree flashlights; single and multiple overlapped white and colored light shadows from miniature clear, red, green, and blue bulbs and LEDs; color perception and addition with red filters; reflection with mirrors and transparent glass including multiple reflections (infinity mirror); building a kaleidoscope; water and plastic cylindrical and thin glass lens image phenomena, puzzles, and characterization; spectral examinations by CDs and interference gratings and so forth.
+The separate Electric Circuits Box activities (Figs. 6-7) include light the bulb, simple batteries and bulbs, series and parallel activities with miniature bulbs, diodes and polarity, switches, using compasses to see magnetic fields near wires and permanent magnets, making and characterizing electromagnets, electrolyzing water, and simple digital multimeter (DMM) use.